Dev Blog:Modern front-end development in OpenCms with Vite

 Install project dependencies

-In order to be able to generate the minified CSS and JavaScript files for the Mercury template, you have to install all necessary project dependencies.
-Use again a terminal window and navigate to your Mercury template project folder ("mercury-template").
+Use again a terminal window and navigate to your Mercury Vite demo project folder ("mercury-vite-work").
 Enter the following command:

 npm install